Skip to main content

 4. Environment is discarded

-• Container build time: How long to build the Dev Container image?
+• Container build time: How long does the Dev Container image take to build?

-• Dependency installation: How long do tasks take to run?
+• Dependency installation: How long do startup tasks take to run?

-• Prebuild freshness: Are prebuilds running often enough?
+• Prebuild freshness: Are prebuilds running often enough to stay current?

-If agents are waiting more than a couple of minutes for environments, investigate your prebuild configuration first.
+If environments take more than 3 minutes to start, check your prebuild configuration first.